Jerome Pogodzinski 1937 - 2020 - Obituary

-Milwaukee - On Monday, August 24, 2020 at 9:20 p.m.
-Pogo slid quietly in to home plate and into the loving arms of his "Angel"a for their forever reunion.
+On Monday, August 24, 2020 at 9:20 p.m.
+Pogo slid quietly in to home plate and into the loving arms of his "Angel"a for their forevereunion.
 They loved, laughed, lived and cried, taking along a host of others who were lucky enough to know them.
 Pogo continued his journey alone in recent years since the passing of his Angela on July 8, 2016, after 48 years of a "marriage made in heaven".

 He is also preceded in death by parents Bernard ("Barney") and Agnes (nee Zawadzki) as well as brother James ("Zombie") Pogodzinski.
 He is survived by sisters Lillian Friedenfels, Therese (Brian) Martz, and Susan Gambetta.
 He is also survived by brothers Victor, Dr. Tony, Frank (Connie), and Tom (Betsy) Pogodzinski.